qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ===========

-The |mActionLabeling| :sup:`Labels` core application provides smart labelling for vector point, line and polygon layers, and only requires a few parameters.
+The |mActionLabeling| :sup:`Labels` core application provides smart :index:`labelling` for vector point, line and polygon layers, and only requires a few parameters.
 This application also supports on-the-fly transformed layers.
 The following menus are used to configure the labelling of vector layers: